qurbat/upi-recon/README.md

 # upi-recon

-Update - May 22, 2022: The tool has limited functionality at the moment.
+**Update as of May 22, 2022:** The tool has limited functionality at the moment.
 This will be addressed in the next release. (https://github.com/qurbat/upi-recon/issues/22)

 ![screenshot of upi-recon](https://i.imgur.com/GexQjBq.gif)